 Due to the impact of COVID-19 on New York City’s workforce, the City of New York has developed a list of resources for those who may be unemployed due to COVID-19 or are seeking additional assistance with food and rent or other expenses.
 Families seeking emergency assistance for evictions, food, rent or utilities can call 311 to get referred to legal assistance, food pantries, cash assistance, and SNAP/food stamp applications, or visit Access HRA.

 Unemployment Insurance: File a claim here.
 The State has waived the 7 day waiting period for those out of work due to COVID-19.
-We have heard that the website and phone lines are overloaded, but keep trying.
 For specific questions about applying for the federal Pandemic Unemployment Assistance as a freelancers, visit here.